helloitszak/anitomy-cli/README.md

-# anitomy-cli
+# Anitomy-cli

-Command Line interface to anitomy
+A command line interface to the wonderful anitomy anime title parser.